clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 3. Certificates with AIA Information (_allcertsfoundaturi.xml_)

-The _allcertsfoundaturi.xml_ file lists all AIA URLs and extraction errors in XML format.
+The _allcertsfoundaturi.xml_ (XML) file lists all AIA URLs and extraction errors found.

 ### 4. Certificates with AIA Information (_allcertsfoundaturi.csv_)

-The _allcertsfoundaturi.csv_ (Microsoft Excel) lists all AIA URLs and the CA certificates found, or certificate-retreival errors.
+The _allcertsfoundaturi.csv_ (Microsoft Excel) lists all AIA URLs and CA certificates found, or certificate-retreival errors.

 * The key columns include:&nbsp;&nbsp;Error (if any), Certificate DN, Issuer (DN), Serial Number, Not Before, Sig Alg (Signing Algorithm), Subject Key, and Authority Key.

 ### 5. All Certificates File (_allcerts.csv_)

-The _allcerts.csv_ (Microsoft Excel) file lists all CA certificates found by the Crawler.
+The _allcerts.csv_ (Microsoft Excel) file lists all CA certificates found.
 You can use this file to analyze certificates.

 * The key columns include:&nbsp;&nbsp;Subject DN, Issuer DN, (Certificate) Group, Serial (Number), Sig Alg (Signing Algorithm) (typically SHA1 or SHA-256), Subject Key (hexadecimal number), and Authority Key.